dr-leo/pandaSDMX/doc/intro.rst

 reader
-    read SDMX files and instantiate the appropriate classes from :mod:`pandasdmx.model` There is only one reader for XML-based SDMXML v2.1.
-Future versions may add reader modules for other formats. writer
+    read SDMX files and instantiate the appropriate classes from :mod:`pandasdmx.model` There are currently two readers:  one for XML-based SDMXML 2.1 and one for SDMX-JSON 2.1. writer
     contains writer classes transforming SDMX artefacts into other formats or writing them to arbitrary destinations such as databases.
+    As of v0.6.0, two writers are available:

-The only available writer for now writes generic datasets to pandas DataFrame or Series.
+    * 'data2pandas' exports a dataset or portions thereof to a pandas DataFrame or Series.
+    * 'structure2pd' exports structural metadata such as lists of data-flow definitions, code-lists, concept-schemes etc. which are contained in a structural SDMX message as as a dict mapping resource names (e.g. 'dataflow', 'codelist') to pandas DataFrames.

 utils:
     utility functions and classes.
 Contains a wrapper around :class:`dict` allowing attribute access to dict items. tests